 - Rare: 125ºF

 - Medium Well: 150ºF

 Keep in mind that your roast should rest for 10 minutes or so before carving to let the juices settle.
 During this time it will continue to cook and the temperature will increase by about 10 degrees.
 So, you want to pull your meat out of the oven about 10 degrees before you reach your desired doneness.

 For more great tips on creating the perfect roast, check out our Keys To The Perfect Roast Beef article.

-For more great recipes for beef, check out the Certified Angus Beef® brand Roast Perfect Pinterest Board and for more great tips and information about Certified Angus Beef® brand check out their social media channels: Twitter, Facebook, Pinterest, Instagram, YouTube, and Periscope.
+For more great recipes for beef, check out the Certified Angus Beef® brand Roast Perfect Pinterest Board and for more great tips and information about Certified Angus Beef® brand check out their social media channels: Twitter, Facebook, Pinterest, Instagram, and YouTube.

 - 3 lb Top Round Roast or Top Sirloin Roast*